Do you remember getting your first bad grade?

 I remember strolling near the Jardin de Luxembourg in Paris during my junior year abroad.

-Classes finished early that day, so I explored the quartier, while nibbling at my ham and cheese baguette sandwich.
+Classes finished early that day, so I explored the quartier, or the neighborhood, while nibbling at my ham and cheese baguette sandwich.

 I turned the corner of avenue de l’Observatoire.
 Suddenly, two majestic iron gates welcomed me to a pleasant haven: small circles of friends picnicked, people read novels in garden chairs and lovers lounged on the grass.

 What in the…?